-B3.3.2.4 Current and Wave Data
+B3.2.1.e Current and Wave Data

-Current and wave data were collected specifically for the purpose of supporting the development and validation of numerical models as part of the project EIS.
-Table B3.3.2.7a summarises the bed-mounted ADCP deployments for the purpose of collecting continuous current and wave datasets at locations within the study area.
-Between six and 12 months of current and wave data were collected at four locations; the existing DMPA, a potential alternative DMPA site, and at Beacons C7 and C11 adjacent to the outer channel (Figure B3.3.2.7a).
+Current and wave data were collected specifically for the purpose of supporting the development and validation of numerical models as part of the previous and revised draft EIS.
+Table B3-1 summarises the bed-mounted ADCP deployments for the purpose of collecting continuous current and wave datasets at locations within the study area.
+Between six and 12 months of current and wave data were collected at four locations; the existing marine DMPA, a potential alternative inshore marine DMPA site (which was investigated as part of the previous EIS), and at Beacons C7 and C11 adjacent to the outer channel (Figure B3-3).

 The bed-mounted ADCPs were deployed in depths ranging from approximately 11m at the DMPA site to 4m at beacon C11 and collected vertical profile data using a 0.5m bin size.
-The current data was used to calibrate and subsequently validate the 3D hydrodynamic model as described in detail in Appendix D3, Climatic and Coastal Oceanographic Data Collection Report.
+The current data was used to calibrate and subsequently validate the 3D hydrodynamic model as described in detail in Appendix AG (Numerical Modelling Report).

 Wave measurement bursts were performed hourly for the AWAC instruments, and once every three hours for the RDI instrument and were used to derive the time history of directional wave spectra.
 The directional spectra were processed to derive time series of wave parameters, such as significant wave height, peak wave direction and peak wave period.

 Analysis was also undertaken to decompose the directional spectra into sea and swell components.

 In addition to the bed-mounted ADCP measurements, transects were undertaken with a vessel-mounted ADCP in order to provide some spatial representation of currents.
-Transect measurements were performed on two occasions during spring tidal conditions as detailed in Table B3.3.2.7b.
-These datasets were used for the purpose of 3D hydrodynamic model validation as described in Appendix D3, Climatic and Coastal Oceanographic Data Collection Report.
+Transect measurements were performed on two occasions during spring tidal conditions as detailed in Table B3-2.
+These datasets were used for the purpose of 3D hydrodynamic model validation as described in BMT WBM (2013).